YuezhenQin/financial-portfolio-frontend/README.md

 ## What we do well
 1. modular mindset (two repos, individual assets/components to resolve conflict)
-2. API design first, then implementation
+2. 🔨API design first, then implementation
 3. Well-maintained Documentation in Github Project
-4. Good Day Routine
+4. 🔨Good Day Routine
 5. Unit Tests
 6. Frequent communication
-7. CICD pipeline by shell script
+7. 🔨CICD pipeline by shell script

 ## What can we do better
 1. lack of definition of done (DoD)